 Jewel of the Copse

-A quite magnificent tor comprising several sprawling outcrops, resides in Castor Copse.
+A quite magnificent tor comprising several sprawling outcrops resides in Castor Copse.
 The highest rocks are situated on the east side (grid ref.
-SX 8005 8170) which extend for some 150 metres towards the Mixing Barn on Bell Lane (Slade Hill), above the track marked on old OS maps shown to the north.
-These rocks are mossy, broken, scattered and emergent.
+SX 8005 8170), above the track marked on historic OS Maps to the north.
+Largely broken and lowly, these rocks are more of an indicator to the fine sentinel sitting on the summit of the hill.